A Fresh Reason to Monitor Somatic Cell Count

-There are several benefits to routinely screening fresh cows:
+There are several benefits to implementing a milk quality control program to routinely screening fresh cows:

 - Due to the natural SCC elevation arising from immune system suppression, milk from fresh cows may increase bulk tank SCC and should always be tested.
 This helps keep the bulk tank low.

 - Fresh cow screening helps keep SCC levels low throughout the rest of the lactation by allowing infections to be detected and treated earlier.
 The sooner an infection is detected, the less the disease has an opportunity to progress and the more treatment options remain available.

 - Screening lowers bacterial counts and results in fewer cases of clinical mastitis throughout the rest of the lactation period.

 - In addition to preventing and reducing the severity of mastitis, screening also allows for evaluation and adjustment of your dry cow treatment program.

 Whether you are a small family run herd or a commercial producer, fresh cows represent a significant source of revenue as they prepare to enter the lactating herd.
 Today’s availability of handheld SCC testing devices are an invaluable tool to ensure these cows get off to the right start.